 Training programs have emerged and some large entities such as the Wine and Spirit Education Trust have begun offering standardized tasting programs designed to be rolled out wherever demand surfaces.
 Codified and heavily-formatted tasting sheets have become the norm when it comes to learning about wine.
 The trend is clearly towards standardized learning methods and we are left wondering if there is any room for alternatives?

 For now, programs run by English-speaking wine organizations like WSET have become pre-dominant globally, using tasting scorecards with words and adjectives that are suggested beforehand, often with boxes to tick.
-As these corporations operate under a franchise model, industrial-scale learning requires shared teaching resources worldwide.
+As these corporations tend to operate under a franchise model, industrial-scale learning requires shared teaching resources worldwide.
+[According to WSET, it is not run as a franchise model, but instead works with independent wine education providers who, once they become approved program providers, are able to offer its qualifications.
+It adds that they then run their businesses independently but do receive training from WSET certified educators].

 For economic as well as pragmatic reasons, these entities must standardize their training programs and, by extension, their tasting cards.
 The problem does not lie with the entities themselves: they are helping to spread knowledge about wine to mass markets, while meeting the demand from these markets.